Freedom Writers: Release

-Freedom Writers had a domestic gross of $36,605,602 and had a foreign gross of $6,485,139 bringing the film to a total gross of $43,090,741 worldwide.
-On the film's opening weekend it grossed a total of $9,405,582 ranking 4th behind Children of Men (3rd), The Pursuit of Happyness (2nd), and Night at the Museum (1st).
+Freedom Writers premiered at the Westwood Village Theatre in Westwood, Los Angeles on January 4, 2007, before it was theatrically released the following day by Paramount Pictures.

 Reception

+Box office

+Freedom Writers grossed $36.6 million domestically, and $7 million overseas, for a worldwide total of $43.6 million.
+It was produced on a budget of $21 million.
+The film opened on January 5, 2007, and made $9.4 million in its first weekend, ranking at fourth place.

+Critical response

 Freedom Writers has received mostly positive reviews from critics.
 Another review aggregator, Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, calculated an average score of 64/100 based on 29 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Cynthia Fuchs of Common Sense Media gave the film three out of five stars, writing in her review that "the plot is predictable, the actors too old to play high school students, and the pacing too slow.
 And really, the camera circles around deep-thinking faces a few too many times.
 But Freedom Writers also argues for listening to teenagers.
 That in itself makes it a rare and close-to-wonderful thing."
 The film received a positive rating from Fox Weekly, giving the film a 9 out of 10.

-Controversy

-Despite the tagline of the movie being "Their story.
-Their words.
-Their future", Hilary Swank was the central character and image of all promotions.
-Swank's face on the poster, which is much larger and in-focus than the students on the poster, demonstrates how even if the words and stories of the students are central to the plot, the educator is being given credit for the overall success of their students, instead of on the students themselves.